pgonzale60/vis_ALG/README.md

 You need to run BUSCO on your genome assembly using the nematoda_odb10 dataset.
 This script takes as input the resulting `full_table.tsv`.
+You can now paint your genome by Nigons online.
+Simply upload your BUSCO full_table TSV file to [https://pgonzale60.shinyapps.io/vis_alg/](https://pgonzale60.shinyapps.io/vis_alg/).

+## Online painting

+There are two variables that are important in the interpretation of the plot: the **bin size** and the **minimum number of loci**.
+These determine which, if any, scaffolds will be excluded from the plot.
+Small scaffolds are intentionally excluded as Nigons can only be meaningfully interpreted in multimegabase long sequences.

+The **bin size** determines at which span the BUSCO loci will be grouped.
+However, it also filters out scaffolds whose loci at the most distant part is less than twice the bin size.
+For example, if using a bin size of 500,000, and the assembly contains a scaffold with many BUSCO loci, but all of them found in only the first 900,000 basepairs of the sequence, this scaffold would be excluded from the plot.

+The other filtering parameter is the **number of loci**.
+This one simply excludes scaffolds that have less than x number of BUSCO loci.

+The **height** and **width** parameters do not affect the online plot.
+These only affect the PDF that we recommend you to download.
+Adjust the width and height of the PDF plot to fit the size of your scaffolds.

+We do not have access to the files you upload.

 ## Installation

-I recommend to install the dependencie via conda and to do so in a new conda environment to avoid conflicts with other packages.
+If you prefer to create the plot locally, I recommend to install the dependencies via conda and to do so in a new conda environment to avoid conflicts with other packages.

 ``` shell
 # Define name for new conda environment